 REMEMBER THIS.
 Those are the only two words left in my journal after a page of scratched-out attempts to do justice to Victoria Falls within the limits of the English language.
-How do you explain the roar of a million stampeding horses coursing through your ears, your chest, and even in the rhythm of your pulse?
-My camera didn’t do a much better job, and it too lay abandoned on the ground.
+How do you explain the roar of a million stampeding horses coursing through your ears, your chest, a shudder in the rhythm of your pulse?
+My camera, too, lay abandoned on the ground.

 I had hoped to commit the scene to memory, but it settled in deeper.
 On the wind a fine spray from the falls cascaded across the gorge, refracting rainbows and peppering my skin with droplets that seeped into my being.
-Vervet monkeys chattered in the canopy, their fur also glistening with water from the source of their subsistence.
+Vervet monkeys chattered in the canopy, their fur glistening with the same water, the source of their subsistence.

 There is no separation between us and nature.
 We don’t need to stand in a field of wildflowers to appreciate its beauty, or in the midst of a hurricane to understand its power.
 Even on the 6 train this morning, beneath the steel tracks and investment bankers playing Candy Crush, there is the earth, supporting and cradling us.
 In the snowflakes of yet another storm threatening to turn Broadway into a cauldron of slush and grime there is the moisture that originated from the rainforests of the Congo.
 Our bodies are the sum of its parts: In my blood there are molecules from the Zambezi, the miombo of northern Zambia and the depths of Lake Malawi, present at all times.